gluware/gluware-rest-api-demo/README.md

 **REQUIRED PYTHON VERSION: 3.x**
 Supports Gluware REST API v1

-Python modules that must be available are: requests, urllib3, and Menu To install these modules run pip in your environment:
+Python modules that must be available are: requests, urllib3, and Menu.
+To install these modules run pip in your environment:
  - pip install requests
  - pip install urllib3